Pig War (1859): Political context

-The theories are given credence when it is noted that Major General Silas Casey, then a lieutenant colonel and deputy commander of the 9th Infantry Regiment, was reduced to a support role for Captain George Pickett who was given independent jurisdiction over a vast area by Harney, then a brevet major, and was also passed over by Harney in favor of Pickett when given this choice command.
+The theories are given credence when it is noted that later Major General Silas Casey, then a lieutenant colonel and deputy commander of the 9th Infantry Regiment, was reduced to a support role for lower ranked Captain George Pickett who was given independent jurisdiction over a vast area by General William Harney, then a brevet major.

-On the other hand, it can be said that Lieutenant Colonel Casey had not been reduced, for he was given command over the USS Massachusetts and Major Haller to protect and supervise the water of Puget Sound.
-He was given discretion to deviate from his orders, based on his military experience.
-(His textbook on infantry tactics was used at West Point during the Civil War.)
+On the other hand, it can be said that Lieutenant Colonel Casey had not been reduced, for he was given command over the U.S.S.
+Massachusetts and Major Haller to protect and supervise the waters of the Puget Sound.
+Based on his military experience, he was given discretion to deviate from his orders.